UM-KEN1300/Group-04/README.md

 # Crazy Putting - Group 04

 We have created a program which is able to simulate a 3D golf game with 2D physics.
 This program uses its own custom made physics engine for computing the trajectory of the ball.
 This physics engine can use six different ODE solvers for computing the physics.
-This program also contains five different bots which are able to complete the game.
+This program also contains five different bots which are able to solve courses.

 ![](https://media.discordapp.net/attachments/945742228108742668/976104158572728381/Screenshot_2022-05-17_at_14.49.20.png?width=1185&height=670)